Locations:

 How can I prevent patellar instability?

-An unstable kneecap can damage connective tissue.
-That damage increases your risk for repeat kneecap dislocations.
+An unstable kneecap can damage the connective tissue around your knee.
+That damage increases your risk for further injury.

-Physical therapy exercises can strengthen muscles and connective tissue that keep the kneecap in the femoral groove.
-Cycling on an exercise bike or outside on an actual bike is also a good knee strengthener.
-Your provider may also recommend wearing a knee brace during certain activities.
+Physical therapy exercises can strengthen the muscles and connective tissue that keep your kneecap in the femoral groove.
+Cycling is also a good knee strengthener.
+Your provider may recommend wearing a knee brace during certain activities.

 Outlook / Prognosis